 Weekly Texas Hay Report

-Compared to last report: All hay classes traded steady to firm on
+Compared to last report: All hay classes sold steady to instances

 The Texas Department of Agriculture has Hay and Grazing phone set